german-sv/comsys19/README.md

 ### /MQTT/Client/
 Sample client application for the ping service.
 Includes certificates and AWS library.
 Note: you can find the MQTT broker endhost inside the script.

+### /MQTT/mqtt_policy.json
+Contains the security policy used at the AWS Broker.
+Please note the selection of the clientId when connecting to the broker.
+Each group is required to use pl19-{group_id} to connect to the broker.

 ### /MQTT/Broker/
 The server application that generates ping request messages.